Stone in a Hat, Con Game or Divine Purpose?

-Interesting, for the remaining 14 years of his life Joseph Smith had quit using his seer stone; why?
+Interesting, for the remaining 14 years of his life, Joseph Smith,

 The most likely reason Joseph Smith gave up gazing at a stone in a hat was because it was simply a ruse that the young Mormon prophet had grown tired of.

 Treasure Seekers and Treasure Guardians:

 Treasure seekers in Joseph Smith’s day believed that spirits who had charge over the treasure, could cause the treasure to move from here to there, sink deeper into the earth, or disappear.